SCB6120T: APBio+ (2013-2014)

 Though our system has an open enrollment policy, students should understand that this course is designed to be a second year biology course, and the equivalent of a two-semester long introductory, college level biology course.
 The course requires a working knowledge of biology, and chemistry.
 The breadth, pace and depth of material covered exceeds the standard high school Biology course, as does the college-level textbook, laboratory work, and time and effort required of students.
 This course provides the biology foundations for college majors in biology.
 Students are expected to take the AP Biology Exam at the end of this course.

-Laboratory Requirement: Students who take this course spend a minimum of 30% of their time engaged in hands-on laboratory exercises.
+Students who take this course spend a minimum of 30% of their time engaged in hands-on and virtual laboratory exercises.

-Major Concepts/Content: AP Biology is a college-level course which differs from a high school Biology course in terms of depth of coverage, the type of laboratory work and time commitments for study.
-The three topics in AP Biology that are detailed in the AP Biology course description, which is available on AP Central (http://apcentral.collegeboard.com).
-These topics and relative time percentages for coverage of each are as listed below:
+AP Biology is a college-level course which differs from a high school Biology course in terms of depth of coverage, the type of laboratory work and time commitments for study.
+The four big ideas in AP Biology are detailed in the AP Biology course description, which is available on AP Central (http://apcentral.collegeboard.com).
+These big ideas are:

 - To develop a conceptual understanding of the major themes of modern biology (evolution, energy transfer, continuity and change, structure and function, regulation, and interdependence) as a vehicle to investigate the concepts, principles, and topics of biology.